UCI-EECS113-Spring17/Nin10do/docs/source/13a_interrupts.rst

 Asyncio requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All blocking calls in event loop should be replaced with coroutines.If you do not do this, when a blocking call is reached, it will block the rest of the loop.
+All blocking calls in event loop should be replaced with coroutines.
+If you do not do this, when a blocking call is reached, it will block the rest of the loop.

 If you need blocking calls, they should be in separate threads.